exonum/exonum/ARCHITECTURE.md

 ## Storage

 Storage module can be found at `components/merkledb`.
 It provides an abstraction over an embedded key-value store: the `Database` trait.
-The keys and values could be represented as slices of bytes: `&[u8]`.
+The keys and values can be represented as slices of bytes: `&[u8]`.

 To transform raw bytes into native Rust data structures and vice versa, the